 We know you want to achieve better outcomes for your patients, drive improvements and help shape the next generation of clinical leaders - and we want to help you do that.

-This five-module programme for new consultants will smooth the transition from being a 'doer' to being a leader and a decision maker who can really make a difference.
+This modular programme for new consultants will smooth the transition from being a 'doer' to being a leader and a decision maker who can really make a difference.

 We will help you understand and manage the wide range of responsibilities that you will be expected to juggle in your new role, providing guidance and clarity on areas such as quality and patient safety, managing teams and budgets, and training the next generation of clinical leaders.

 You will develop an understanding of how to manage complex, nuanced issues such as

 This programme is designed for recently appointed consultants or those who wish to apply for consultant roles.